hithereiamaliff/mcp-datagovmy/README.md

   - Department of Statistics Malaysia (DOSM) data
   - Weather forecast and warnings
   - Public transport and GTFS data
+- **Multi-Provider Malaysian Geocoding**
+  - Optimized for Malaysian addresses and locations
+  - Three-tier geocoding system: GrabMaps, Google Maps, and Nominatim
+  - Prioritizes local knowledge with GrabMaps for better Malaysian coverage
+  - Automatic fallback to Nominatim when no API keys are provided

 ## Architecture